How to Create a Cancel Workflow Event Task

 - Add a cancel workflow event task to cancel a workflow that proceeds down a particular path/branch

-Cancel an In-Progress Workflow
+How to Cancel an In-Progress Workflow

-To cancel an in-progress workflow, you need to be an admin of the group that owns the workflow.
+Please note, to cancel an in-progress workflow, you need to be an admin of the group that owns the workflow.

-- If you’re not in the main OnTask Dashboard, click the “Dashboard” icon in the upper-right of the screen.
+- If you’re not in the main OnTask dashboard, click the dashboard icon in the upper-right of the screen.

 - In the left sidebar, click the workflow name.